 North Carolina is home to nearly 800 million chickens, 30 million turkeys and 10 million pigs, making it one of the leading producers of poultry and pork in this country.
 No matter where you live, North Carolina animal products are going to your state.

 That’s why it’s everyone’s problem that North Carolina is dangerously close to passing an ag-gag law that would prevent investigations on factory farms and keep animal abuse and food safety concerns out of public sight.

 The bill, H.B.
-405, is heading to North Carolina Governor Pat McCrory’s desk and he has only days left to veto it before it becomes law.
+405, is with North Carolina Governor Pat McCrory and he has only days left to veto it before it becomes law.

 Whether or not you live in North Carolina, you can help!
 If you believe those who blow the whistle on animal abuse and protect our food supply are heroes, not criminals, please take these actions today to help ensure this bill does not become law:

 Call Governor McCrory at (919) 814-2000 and leave a message with the receptionist stating that you are a North Carolina resident and are asking Governor McCrory to veto H.B.
 405, the ag-gag bill.
 If you are calling after normal business hours, please call (919) 814-2050 and press 2 to leave a voicemail.